p2panda/fishy/README.md

    sweetness = { type = "str" }
    cafes = { type = "relation_list", schema = { name = "cafe" } }
    ```
-3. You can commit these changes now to a `schema.lock` file by running `fishy
+3. You can commit these changes now to `schema.lock` by running `fishy update`.
-   update`.
-The tool will automatically show you the changes which will be
+   The tool will automatically show you the changes which will be committed and
-   committed and ask for your confirmation.
+   ask for your confirmation.
 Hit `y` to confirm.
-This step will
+This step will generate,
-   generate, encode and sign the commits with your private key stored in
+   encode and sign the commits with your private key stored in `secret.txt`.
-   `secret.txt`.
-4. This version of the schema sits now in the `schema.lock` file.
-You can go
+4. This version of the schema lives now in `schema.lock`.
+You can go back to
-   back to the `schema.toml` file and do any changes to the schema, run `fishy
+   the `schema.toml` file and do any changes to the schema, run `fishy update`
-   update` again to apply them.
-The tool will again only show you exactly what
+   again to apply them.
+The tool will again only show you exactly what you've
-   you've changed and generate the commits for only exactly these changes.
-Try
+   changed and generate the commits for only exactly these changes.
+Try it out!
-   it out!
 5. Finally deploy the schema on one or many nodes by running `fishy deploy`.
    Make sure you have a [node](https://github.com/p2panda/aquadoggo) running
    somewhere.
-6. You can share the `schema.lock` file with others, they will be able now to
+6. Share the `schema.lock` file with others, with it they will be able to
-   deploy the schema's on their nodes with this file.
+   deploy the schemas on their nodes!

 ## License